Key Stage One SATs 2025: Your Two-Minute Guide

-If your child is currently in Year 2, s/he will be taking Key Stage 1 SATs in May 2020.
-Here is your super-speedy, two-minute guide to Key Stage 1 SATs 2019, for extra-busy parents.
+If your child is currently in Year 2, s/he will likely be taking Key Stage 1 SATs in May 2025.
+These tests are no longer statutory, however most schools do opt to run the tests.
+Here is your super-speedy, two-minute guide to Key Stage 1 SATs 2025, for extra-busy parents.

 Read Better Tuition's two-minute guide to Key Stage 1 SATs.